On a Broad Reach

 “The outside.” his grandpa happily replied.

 Back to the present reality of The Broads and I find my mind and sight rudely assaulted by the hideous, floating, vulgar, brash artifacts of the Devil’s own craftsmen.
 What (below right) in the name of all that is pure, is that?
+OK, full declaration: our vessel is fibreglass, but it has sails and graceful lines.

-We head back to return to the mooring basin at The Weirs.
+We head back and return to the mooring basin at The Weirs.
 At one point we first heard and then saw seven Curlews flying high across the water and away.
 The Curlew, amongst others, holds a special place in the heart and experiences of many ‘outdoor’ and ‘country’ people.
 Their call is a remarkable, beautiful, yet, haunting sound.
 Literature has something to say, too.

 William Butler Yeats